 Ancient Aliens TV - Michelle Thaller - Extreme Universe TV - In Search of … TV - The New York Times online - Gaia online -

 Mali in north-west Africa.
 Deep in a remote valley live the Dogon people who are the descendants of a nomadic tribe that settled here about 1000 A.D.
-Like Akhenaten’s followers the Dogon had been forced to leave Egypt because of religious persecution.
+Like Akhenaten’s followers, the Dogon had been forced to leave Egypt because of religious persecution.
 But what exactly do their creation myths describe?
 Dogon legend holds that the sky-god Amma made the first living creature known as Nommo.
 Ancient Aliens s1e2: The Visitors, History 2009

-The creation story of the Dogon involves a cosmic egg. ibid.
+Like many other ancient cultures, the creation story of the Dogon involves a cosmic egg. ibid.

 But what struck Griaule [anthropologist] and shocked the world weren’t the Dogon legends themselves but where they said their amphibious gods came from: a star that no-one on Earth knew existed until 1862. ibid.